 As discussed in Chapter 1, many types of bus service are offered in the Twin Cities region, including regular-route and dial-a-ride.
 In evaluating bus service, we focused on regular-route bus service-service that follows a fixed schedule along a specific route-and excluded dial-a-ride.
-Regular-route bus service has three categories: urban-local, suburban-local, and express.
+Regular-route bus service has three categories: urban-local, suburban-local, and express.1

-Regular-route bus service follows a fixed schedule along a specific route.
 Regular-route buses pick up and drop off passengers at a variety of locations, including bus stops and park-and-ride facilities, where commuters park their automobiles and board transit.
 Park-and-ride facilities are typically served by express buses that provide service to downtown Minneapolis, downtown St. Paul, or the University of Minnesota.
 These facilities range from shared-use surface lots (typically at churches or retail centers, where a portion of the parking lot is dedicated to transit users) to transit stations that have multi-level parking ramps and waiting areas in heated and air-conditioned buildings that have televisions and restrooms.
-In 2009, there were 104 park-and-ride facilities in the Twin Cities region that had a total of more than 25,000 available parking spaces.
+In 2009, there were 104 park-and-ride facilities in the Twin Cities region that had a total of more than 25,000 available parking spaces.2